An early form of solar collector, invented by Swiss scientist Horace-Benedict de Saussure in about 1780.

 2. The reversible phenomenon of color change in a solid as the result of exposure to sun light.

-A reference to desert creatures and plants that thrive well in both strong sunlight and drought situations.
+A reference to desert creatures and plants that thrive well in both strong sunlight and drought situations: Some helioxerophilous animals that live in desert climates include the scorpion, the yucca moth, the sidewinder, the roadrunner, and the dromedary camel.

-The preference of desert organisms that thrive best in both strong sunlight and dry conditions.
+The preference of desert organisms that thrive best in both strong sunlight and dry conditions: The property of helioxerophily can be exemplified in the soap aloe, coral aloe, and the jewel aloe that all survive drought circumstances,.

 Sun animalcules, an order of free-living aquatic protozoans in the subclass Actinopoda; spherical with radiating filopedia, they feed on other protozoans and rotifers (any of various minute multicellular aquatic organisms of the phylum Rotifera, having at the anterior end a wheel-like organ, or ring of cilia, for feeding and locomotion.